Plumpy'nut: Composition

 The ingredients in Plumpy'Nut include "peanut-based paste, with sugar, vegetable oil and skimmed milk powder, enriched with vitamins and minerals".
 Plumpy'Nut is said to be "surprisingly tasty".

 Production

 While the majority of Plumpy'Nut was made in France as of 2010, this therapeutic food is easily produced and can be made locally in peanut-growing areas by mixing peanut paste with a slurry of other ingredients provisioned by Nutriset.

-A number of partner companies and one non-profit organization in the U.S state of Rhode Island make Plumpy'Nut.
-There are six factories in African countries (Niger, Burkina Faso, Ethiopia, Sudan, Madagascar, Kenya), one is in Haiti and another one in India.
+A number of partner companies make Plumpy'Nut, including two U.S. nonprofits, Edesia Nutrition in Rhode Island and Mana in Georgia.
+There are six factories in African countries (Niger, Burkina Faso, Ethiopia, Sudan, Madagascar, Kenya), one in Haiti and another one in India.